An Agent Based Distributed Computing System using XReggie and Ronin

 December 1, 1999 - December 1, 2001

 To realize the dream of truely ubiquitous information superhighway, it is necessary for information to be available from mobile platforms.
 But along with that, with the increasing variation in the capability of the different devices around us, efficient distribution of load is becoming very important to support ubiquitous computation.
 This project aims at building an agent-based middleware addressing the different issues of distributed computing in a mobile environment.

-1. Harry Chen et al., "Dynamic Service Discovery for Mobile Computing: Intelligent Agents Meet Jini in the Aether", Article, Cluster Computing, February 2001, 2942 downloads.
+- H. Chen and A. Joshi, "Dynamic Service Discovery for Mobile Computing: Intelligent Agents Meet Jini in the Aether", Article, Cluster Computing, February 2001, 3802 downloads, 69 citations.

-2. Chaitanya Pullela et al., "Component based Architecture for Mobile Information Access", InProceedings, International Conference on Parallel Processing (ICPP 2000), August 2000.
+- C. Pullela, L. Xu, D. Chakraborty, and A. Joshi, "Component based Architecture for Mobile Information Access", InProceedings, International Conference on Parallel Processing (ICPP 2000), August 2000, 14 citations.